-Please note: If Dr. McGillis is your instructor or your issue is in his department, Microbiology, Immunology & Molecular Genetics, or a closely related department, please call 859-257-3737 or email firstname.lastname@example.org directly.
+Please note: If Dr. McGillis is your instructor or your issue is in his department, Microbiology, Immunology & Molecular Genetics, or a closely related department, please email firstname.lastname@example.org directly.
 An alternate Ombud will be requested and your issue will be held in confidence.

 The two major areas of activity for Academic Ombud Services involve student academic rights and violations of academic integrity.
 The primary task of Academic Ombud Services is to ensure fair policies, processes, and procedures, as related in the Senate Rules, are equitably implemented.
 Thus, Academic Ombud Services is a neutral office working as an advocate for fairness and equity.

 Professional, graduate, and undergraduate students as well as faculty contact Academic Ombud Services with a variety of questions and concerns.
 Students often want to be pointed in the right direction while others want to discuss complex situations.
 Faculty inquiries often involve how the University Senate Rules relate to an instructor's particular course; issues often involve attendance, Dead Week, and the procedures for violations of academic integrity.